Cajac/picoCTF-Writeups/picoGym_Exclusive/Reverse_Engineering/GDB_baby_step_1.md

 The file isn't stripped of debug information which makes it easier.

-Start GDB in quite mode and then set the disassembly format to intel (which I prefer)
+Start GDB in quite mode and then set the disassembly format to intel, which I prefer.
 ```
 ┌──(kali㉿kali)-[/picoCTF/picoGym/Reverse_Engineering/GDB_baby_step_1]
 └─$ gdb -q debugger0_a